Lucas is the owner of the Surf Ranch Hotels & Resorts and is featured in the Hotel Brothers documentary.

-We had around $1,000 left to our names between the both of us.
+We had around $1,000 left to our names between us.
 The land he showed us was two acres of flat prime property just outside of town, on the edge of a jungle and a river.
 It was the perfect spot.
-The deal was $28,000 USD and we could pay over one year.
-We got him down to $21,000 with a $1,000 deposit, still with paying the rest over the course of a year.
+The deal was $28,000 USD, and we could pay over one year.
+We got him down to $21,000 with a $1,000 deposit, still paying the rest over the course of a year.
 We went to a lawyer and paid around $20 to sign some papers and make an agreement.

 A Business Plan and Investors

 We made the business plan and business concept irresistible.
 We needed money and funding for it.
-Forget the banks, forget re-mortgaging your house if you have one.
+Forget the banks and forget re-mortgaging your house if you have one.
 Forget all of that.

 So We Got the Money, Now What?

 So we got the money.
 Then we thought, now what do we do?
-We pretended like we knew, but the truth was, we were young with no experience.
+We pretended as though we knew, but the truth was, we were young with no experience.
 We now had money and we were off to a foreign land we knew nothing about how to build a resort.

 I could write a book, and probably will, about all the experiences we have had so far.

-We sold everything we had, (which was not much), and said good-bye to our girlfriends who we had dated for over 5 years, and said goodbye to our parents.
-We got on that plane, leaving everything and off to a new world we went.
+We sold everything we had (which was not much), said goodbye to our girlfriends who we had dated for over five years, and said goodbye to our parents.
+We got on that plane, leaving everything, and off to a new world, we went.

 This was in 2010.
 Since then, we have learned the ins and outs of this Wild West country.
-We heave dealt with everything from corrupt policemen to our staff stealing from us.
-You name it and we have experienced it.
+We have dealt with everything from corrupt policemen to our staff stealing from us.
+You name it, and we have experienced it.
 But then again, we have experienced many amazing things that most people will never get to in their lifetimes.
-This country has its flaws but it is . . . wow . . . so beautiful.
+This country has its flaws, but it is . . . wow . . . so beautiful.

 So here I am at my office and house in Nicaragua, listening to the crickets chirp away, writing about how I did this.